katepatch/Portfolio/README.md

 I got the image for the french fries at the link <https://www.thebossykitchen.com/how-to-make-real-potato-french-fries-grandma-style/>

+I no longer need the pic for fries but I am leaving the info here.

 added image of my puppy for portfolio work spot.  will be replaced in time as portfolio is added to through this class and other work.

 I really enjoyed this challenge.
 I came into this bootcamp with no previous knowledge and now I built my own portfolio.
 Is it perfect?
 Hardly but I have to say that I am very proud of what I did this week.
 I can't wait until I gain more and more to make it even better.